ajgn/ChessFX/README.md

 * Frontend based on JavaFX.
 * Engine based on Java.
 * Supports saving chess games to SQLite database.
-* Internal saving format in FEN (Forsyth-Edwards Notation).
 * It does not require database creation script.
 If database does not exist, it is created during the connection.
+* Internal saving format in FEN (Forsyth-Edwards Notation).
-* Possibility to export chess games to PDF format in algebraic notation, one match per page.
+* Possibility to export chess games to PDF format in algebraic notation.
 * Multiplatform: runs on Linux, Windows and macOS.
-* Multilanguage support: available to change between valencian and spanish through command line.
+* Multilanguage support: available to change between valencian and spanish through command line arguments.
 Easy to add new translations through properties files.
-* Engine based on Amir Afghani's tutorial rewritten in spanish and adapted to JavaFX:
+* Chess engine based on Amir Afghani's tutorial rewritten in spanish:
 ### GitHub
 - https://github.com/amir650/BlackWidow-Chess
 ### YouTube